petrakrd/Reading-Prosody/README.md

-Raw audio recordings (.wav) — both children's task recordings and the adult reference stimuli recorded by the two speech-language therapists — are not included in this repository. `imitation_baseline_alignment_table.csv` and the two stimuli files are included to document file/task structure, but their audio paths are illustrative and will not resolve without the original audio corpus.
+Raw audio recordings (.wav) — both children's task recordings and the adult reference stimuli recorded by the two speech-language therapists — are not included in this repository. `imitation_baseline_alignment_table.csv` and the two stimuli files are included to document task structure, but their audio paths are illustrative and will not resolve without the original audio corpus.
 Speaker identities in the stimuli files have been anonymized to `SLP_A` /